 Blues – the basics

 Guitar is the archetypical instrument for playing blues and it has been a part of the genre since the beginning.
-There are two fundamantal areas that you should study first if you want to learn the blues: rhythm and chords.
+There are two fundamantal areas to study first if you want to learn the blues: rhythm and chords.

-One underestimated way to grasp this is to listen to the music.
-It’s very simple: listen to blues and you will get the rhythm.
+An underestimated way to grasp this is to listen to the music.
+It’s kind of obvious: listen to blues and you will get the rhythm.
 Here are some of the most famous among blues guitarists:

 - Muddy Waters